kvz/rotation/README.md

 ## Install

-If you intend to use on the CLI:
+If you intend to use on the CLI (in shell scripts):

 ```bash
 npm install rotation --global